zeljkosimic95/Jest-2-Testrail/README.md

 ## Example - **.env** file

-This file needs to be created in the same directory as the **jest-config.js** file.
+This file needs to be created in your project's root folder.
 <br> It must contain the URL of your TestRail, username (email address) and password (or API key).
 <br> This file needs to have all 3 parameters correctly filled.